lkortepe/CSC212Proj2/README.txt

 Instructions to submit bugs, feature requests
 ----------------------------------------------
-Please email to one of the authors with questions or bug reports.
+Please email one of the authors with questions or bug reports.

 Configuration instructions: